aviju888/world-weaver/README.md

 ## Features

-- Design game worlds by uploading and annotating maps
+- Design game worlds by uploading then  annotating your interactive map
 - Create branching quest lines with a visual editor
-- Build a database of characters, locations, and items
+- Build a database of assets *(characters, locations, and items)*
 - Generate content using AI to fill in details
-- Organize everything in one place
-- Upload and manage world maps
-- Create quests (Main, Story, Side, Boss)
-- Manage game assets (NPCs, Locations, Items)
-- AI-powered content generation
-- Visual quest flow editor
-- Interactive map placement

 ## Getting Started